RT-11: Other PDP-11 operating systems

-DEC also sold RSX-11, a multiuser, multitasking operating system with realtime features, and RSTS/E (originally named RSTS-11) a multiuser time-sharing system, but RT-11 remained the operating system of choice for data acquisition systems where real time response was required.
+DEC also sold RSX-11M, a multiuser, multitasking operating system with realtime features, and RSTS/E (originally named RSTS-11) a multiuser time-sharing system, but RT-11 remained the operating system of choice for data acquisition systems where real time response was required.
 The Unix operating system also became popular, but lacked the real-time features and extremely small size of RT-11.

 Hardware

-RT-11 ran on all members of the DEC PDP-11 family, both Q-Bus- and Unibus-based, from the PDP-11/05 (its first target, in 1970 (note that the PDP-11/05 was released 1972, so this probably was a PDP-11/20)), to the final PDP-11 implementations (PDP-11/93 and /94).
+RT-11 ran on all members of the DEC PDP-11 family, both Q-Bus- and Unibus-based.
 In addition, it ran on the Professional Series and the PDT-11 "Programmed Data Terminal" systems, also from DEC.
 Since the PDP-11 architecture was implemented in replacement products by other companies (E.g., the M100 and family from Mentec), or as reverse-engineered clones in other countries (E.g., the DVK from the Soviet Union), RT-11 runs on these machines as well.